Voting machines are in the news

 many times.)

-Then a "reconciliation" must be done.
+Then a "reconciliation" would have to be done.

 That means an investigation to show why there are differences